Wednesday, July 1, 2026

 I dislike that the word is used as a social marker.
 As a method of pushy contagion from person to person, from group to group, as a method of coercion.
 I despise the fact that "belief" has been used as a marker of discrimination between the "believers" and the "non-believers", that it is used to separate and polarise sections of the population, rather than to find new avenues of cooperation and union, which I "believe" is the way by which us humans, as a budding collective, can continue to healthily grow and mature.

 I dislike that it has been used as a tribal marker of separation rather than as a method or path towards knowledge.
 So many get stuck in the tribality and separation of "belief" that further refinement towards knowledge becomes impossible.
 Fallen into the zeal of tribal demarcations based on belief, the "believer" cares more about protecting one's own team and turf, upon feeling superior to the other bands, of soothing their own self-worth with superiority, than with finding and ascertaining actual truth.
 And that wastage of resources, that misguiding of attention, that chaining down into tribal obligations, loyalty to one's arbitrary personal teams, becomes more important than the pursuit of truth.
-This attitude holds back the growth of the learning human, for he gets swooshed and smooshed into the metaphorical whirlpool of emotional battles and reactions, charged with generations of blame and resentment, and keeps him unable to move forward, lest he realizes the futility of the conflict, and chooses to move forward into the seldom-trodden path of those who choose truth over tribe.
+This attitude holds back the growth of the learning human, for he gets swooshed and smooshed into the metaphorical whirlpool of emotional battles and reactions, charged with generations of blame and resentment, and keeps him unable to move forward, unless he realizes the futility of the conflict, and chooses to move forward into the seldom-trodden path of those who choose truth over tribe.

 I find it is this fanatical pull of belief, etched deep into our collective subconscious, that brings me to write today.
 That has kept me silent until now.
 I have refused from associating myself with such beliefs, instinctively perceiving it as an icky, sticky substance that would not allow me to be free.
 I see now that it was not the fact that belief relies upon an hypothesis that made me despise it, for upon this method relies our whole human method of gathering knowledge and visioning truth.
 No, it was never the uncertainty.
 It was the tribal stickiness.
 The competitions.
 The emotional cesspools of opposing groups judging, despising, and criticising other groups, which kept me removed from the word.